Year of Birth:

 A Memory of Light

 Cadsuane has a few notable talents.
-She is very strong in the One Power rating 5 (+8) in channeling.
-This puts her above Elayne, though in the books it is said she is the strongest Aes Sedai to come to the Tower for the late thousand years until Elayne’s arrival.
+She is very strong in the One Power rating 5 (+8) in channeling, This rating would put her above Elayne and Egwene, though in the books it is said they are the strongest women other than Nynaeve to come to the Tower for the late thousand years.
+Her rating is inconsistent with other entries within the Companion as well and it is more likely that her actual strength is 9 (+4) as is noted in Nicola Treehill's listing.

 She has a talent for reading residues of weaves.
 She is also a skilled fighter, not much of a surprise as she is of the Green Ajah.